cmgoffena13/networker/README.md

 A simple CLI to monitor a local area network (LAN).

  Navigate to the repo directory and utilize the `networker` bash script for easy access.
 Try `./networker --help` to get started!

+ See [CLI Documentation](docs/cli.md) for detailed command usage.

-> **Note:** Scapy requires admin privileges for ARP requests so `sudo` is utilized in the bash script.
+> **Note:** Scapy requires admin privileges for ARP requests so `sudo` is utilized.

-## Initial Commands
- - Utilize the `./networker init` command to seed the sqlite database with reference data.
- - Utilize the `./networker network init` command to scan and save network and device information.